 (I recommend you spend the time to click and read every tab at the third link above!)

 I have two basic blends for my color placement layout crochet blanket: monochrome and multicolor.

 With this technique, you should take out all of your shades of that color and focus on putting lights next to lights and darks next to darks.
 I rarely put two of the same color next to each other, but sometimes it is necessary to do so.
 Try to include some very dark areas and some white or light cream areas to create visual interest and to add movement; however, I’m sure a blanket made entirely with colors that are very close in shade would look great – art is art!

 Sometimes you have many yarns that are close in shade – these yarns will be relatively easy to blend.
 Then you’ll have a really dark color that you have to blend in, like the dark blue and the dark turquoise in the photo above.
 When you have to blend a dark color in, space out some of those motifs around the edges to create a visual gradation.

 For a multicolor piece, you can have main monochrome areas of the same color – like how I have a color in the four corners of the piece above, with green in the center – then blend them where they meet.
-Incidentally, this is the blanket that came from the reference photo above with the five miniature hexagon colors!
 To see where to begin blending, I visually measured the center of the sides and tried to use that as my borderline.
-At those midpoints, you can add shades that are “between” the two main colors.
-For example, at the bottom of the photo above, you can see that I have dark pink in one corner and deep purple in the other, so I added rosy purples at the midline to create a blended look.
+At those midpoints, you can add shades that are “between” the two main colors to create a blended look.